Extended Few-Shot Learning: Exploiting Existing Resources for Novel Tasks: Learning with Auxiliary Data

+Our selection method intends to maximize the semantic and visual similarities between the support classes and selected auxiliary examples.
+We can view these distantly related auxiliary examples as low quality instances of the support classes.
+Thus, we call such examples \emph{pseudo shots}.
+In~\cref{sec:analysis}, we show that not only does our selection of auxiliary data contain more useful information than random examples, but also that random examples usually lead to poor performance.

-We propose using a notion of semantic similarity between two classes to select pseudo shots, which has several benefits versus visual similarity.
-First, semantic similarity is applicable in a wide range of tasks and does not require learning a feature representation for all the available auxiliary data.
-Second, semantic similarity is a computationally efficient proxy for visual similarity.
-It allows us to avoid expensive per-image comparisons between the support sets and the auxiliary data.
-We still can discover visually related examples because the similarity between the aggregated visual features of a class is directly related to the semantic similarity between the classes~\citep{deselaers2011visual}.
-This setup also has a potential benefit of discovering a wider visual range of auxiliary data that pertain to each support class.
+We propose using a notion of semantic similarity between two classes to select a subset of auxiliary examples.
+Semantic similarity has a broader applicability and is computationally more efficient than visual similarity.
+Visual similarity requires pair-wise image comparisons with high computational cost.
+Because semantic and visual similarity between two categories are directly related~\citep{deselaers2011visual}, we can avoid expensive pair-wise image comparisons by using semantic similarity as a computationally efficient proxy for visual similarity.
+This setup can potentially discover a wider visual range of auxiliary data that pertains to each support class.

-To estimate the semantic similarity between two classes, we rely on \emph{common sense knowledge graphs}, which are graph structures that model natural concepts and the relation between them.
-We focus on the ConceptNet graph~\citep{speer2016conceptnet}, since it covers concepts from many different domains, has multiple relationship types, and provides Euclidean embeddings for nodes to capture semantic similarity.
-These node vectors are created using a method called NumberBatch, which starts with Word2Vec~\citep{mikolov:arxiv13} and GloVe~\citep{pennington:emnlp14} embeddings for the name of each node, and then uses the graph structure to adjust their positions.
-The result is that these embeddings capture a wide range of semantic relationships, with nodes having a smaller distance not just to those with names that often co-occur in text, but also those that are related in other ways, such as being of similar types, having similar functions, etc.
+To estimate the semantic similarity between two classes, we employ \emph{common sense knowledge graphs}, graph structures modeling natural concepts and their relations.
+We focus on the ConceptNet graph~\citep{speer2016conceptnet}, given its wide domain coverage of concepts, multiple relationship types, and useful Euclidean word embeddings to capture semantic similarity.
+These embeddings combine the relational knowledge in ConceptNet with distributional semantics from Word2Vec~\citep{mikolov:arxiv13} and GloVe~\citep{pennington:emnlp14} embeddings using a generalized retrofitting method~\citep{faruqui2014retrofitting}.
+This hybrid semantic space is highly useful in word relatedness evaluations, with nodes having a smaller distance not just to those with names that often co-occur in text, but also those that are related in other ways, such as having similar functions, properties, appearing in similar contexts or physical locations, etc.

-Here, we use the cosine similarity between the corresponding node vectors in ConceptNet as a measure of similarity between two classes.
-For each support class $c$, we select the $N'$ most similar classes from the set of auxiliary classes, $C^A$, and choose $K'$ samples from them as the pseudo shot set $S'_c$:
+We use a metric of cosine similarity between two classes' corresponding node vectors in ConceptNet.
+For class $c$, we select the $N'$ most similar auxiliary classes $C'_c$, and randomly choose $K'$ samples from them as the auxiliary support set $S'_c$: